r-anime/misato/README.md

 This architecture is designed to facilitate sharding and load-balancing for the bot and web processes if needed in the future.
 Additionally, having the bot process isolated from the web process allows for actions such as account verifications to be queued and executed later in the event of a Discord outage or an error in the bot process.

-The project is written in [Node.js](https://nodejs.org) and relies heavily on a few other projects whose documentation will be helpful to contributors:
+The backend is written in [Node.js](https://nodejs.org) and relies heavily on a few other projects whose documentation will be helpful to contributors:
 - [Yuuko](https://www.npmjs.com/package/yuuko), a Discord command framework based on the [Eris](https://www.npmjs.com/package/eris) API wrapper
 - [Polka](https://www.npmjs.com/package/polka), an HTTP/HTTPS server framework similar to [Express](https://www.npmjs.com/package/express) but faster and lighter
 - [node-fetch](https://www.npmjs.com/package/node-fetch), a [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) polyfill for Node used for all HTTP requests

+The frontend is written in [Vue](https://vuejs.org/) with the [Buefy](https://buefy.org/) component library.

 ---